38 Questions (and Answers) About the Great Jack O’Lantern Blaze

 24. Who carved all these pumpkins and how long does it take?

 Creative Director Michael Natiello leads a team of Historic Hudson Valley staff and local artists.
 It takes a very long time.

 Carving of the art pumpkins began in June.
 The real pumpkins are carved throughout the run of Blaze.
-Prior to each event week, it takes 15 to 20 volunteers several days of scooping pulp and seeds from the pumpkins to get them ready for the carvers.
-Many of the pumpkins must be replaced during the event’s seven-week run.
+Many of the pumpkins must be replaced during the event’s seven-week run..

-CLICK HERE for some tips from Michael Natiello on taking your pumpkin carving to the next level.
-You will also find a selection of books about pumpkin carving at the Great Jack O’ Lantern Blaze Shop to help you take your pumpkin carving to the next level.
+You will find a selection of books about pumpkin carving at the Great Jack O’ Lantern Blaze Shop to help you take your pumpkin carving to the next level.